achudars/color-thief/README.md

 ### `ColorThief.getPalette(image, colorCount?, quality?)`

 Returns a color palette from an image.
+Uses the median cut algorithm provided by quantize.js to cluster similar colors.

 **Parameters:**